Code-Institute-Submissions/Down-The-Rabbit-Hole/README.md

 </ol>

 <h2 id="ux"><u>UX</u></h2>
-The aim of this project is to primarily raise awareness that the business exists and is in operation.
-Having had no online presence previously, this webiste's main purpose is to reach the customers that are requiring these services.
-The secondary purpose will be to generate more enquiries and ultimately business for the company.
+The website's primary purpose is to promote this small start up business.
+It will be used to not only display artwork and provide examples of possible designs but also to invite viewers to contact the artist for personalised designs as well.
+The website will also provide a look into the artists existing Etsy shop and allow website visitors to purchase these items.
+The ultimate goal will be to generate new business for the company as well as a way for existing customers to re-order.

 <h4 id="wireframes">Wireframes</h4>
 Please see the wireframes for this project:<br>